Sleep Diary Template: 2-Week CBT-I Log for Insomnia

 The template above works on paper or in a spreadsheet.
 But for many people, daily app logging is easier to maintain consistently, and automated calculations remove the math entirely.

 Clarity’s insomnia tracking is built around CBT-I principles.
-You can log each morning’s data, see your efficiency trend automatically, and build a two-week record that’s shareable with a therapist or doctor.
-Visit Clarity’s insomnia resource page to learn more about the tools available.
+You log each morning’s entry, the app calculates SOL, WASO, and sleep efficiency for you, and the two-week summary exports cleanly for a therapist or sleep specialist.
+Visit the Clarity insomnia resource page to see what’s included.

 After Two Weeks: What Comes Next